HomeAcademicsUndergraduate ProgramsBachelor of Theology – Pastoral Studies

 Contact your admissions advisor

 Be prepared for a life of faithful ministry, shepherding and serving the church to love God and His Word in pastoral ministry.
-The Bachelor of Theology – Pastoral Studies program sets out to equip those who are led to lead the church as a pastor by providing students with the opportunity to learn and grow personally as they study God’s Word, while gaining valuable guidance and practical experience in the many facets of pastoral ministry.
+The Bachelor of Theology – Pastoral Studies program helps to prepare students to become pastors of the church by providing them with biblical and theological foundations, skills in communicating the Word of God and in other facets of pastoral ministry, and practical experience in preaching and pastoring through General Ministry Placements and Internships.

 Graduates of this program will also be prepared to step into further teaching and training at Heritage Theological Seminary.